rocchidavide/sweethome/README.md

 # SweetHome
-### _There is not place like ~_
+### There is not place like ~

 This is my personal implementation of a dotfiles manager written in Python.

 ## Features
 - no third party libs used
-- can use non-versioned local modules (called "dots"): you can either version them in a dedicated private git repository using git submodules
+- you can use non-versioned local modules (called "dots"): you can either version them in a dedicated private git repository using git submodules
-- can compose dotfiles creating 'dotfiles_build'
+- you can compose dotfiles creating 'dotfiles_build'
-- can install desktop entries
+- you can install desktop entries
-- can install icons
+- you can install icons
-- can set aliases and exports for each dots
+- you can set aliases and exports for each dots

 ## Requirements
 - Python >= 3.4

 ## Installation

-1) clone the repository
+clone the repository

 `git clone https://github.com/rocchidavide/sweethome ~/.sweethome`

-2) install stuff
+## Usage

+- install all dots

-`~/.sweethome install`
+  `~/.sweethome/dotmanage.py install`

+- install a specific dot

+  `~/.sweethome/dotmanage.py install <dot name>`

+- remove all dots

+  `~/.sweethome/dotmanage.py remove`